United World College of the Adriatic: College and facilities

-The college is integrated into the village of Duino, located on the Adriatic coast between Trieste and Monfalcone, with school buildings and facilities interspersed with residential and commercial properties.
-Students live in residences that are spread over the village, with the smallest housing 6 students, and the largest just over 50.
-The largest residence is part of the complex of the Duino castle, which towers over the town.
+The college is integrated into the village of Duino, located on the Adriatic Sea between Trieste and Monfalcone, with school buildings and facilities interspersed with residential and commercial properties in the village.
+Students live in 9 residences, with the smallest housing 6 students, and the largest just over 50.
+The largest residence is part of the complex of the Duino castle, which towers over the community.

+The college hosts the International Community Music Academy (ICMA).
+The academy originated as the International School of Chamber Music, established at UWC Adriatic with the participation of the renowned Trio di Trieste: pianist Dario De Rosa, violinist Renato Zanettovich and cellist Amedeo Baldovino to provide advanced chamber music training for students and young musicians.
+In 2015, in the presence of Italian President Sergio Mattarella, the programme was renamed the International Community Music Academy (ICMA), reflecting its broader emphasis on intercultural musical collaboration and education.
+Additionally, the college collaborates with the Scuola Trio di Trieste, which offers professional musical education, and, together with Luther College, hosts the International Music Festival of the Adriatic.